joshmfrankel/Standards/README.md

 # Coding Standards and Best Practices

+Josh Frankel
+The standards I adhere to.

 ## Table of Contents